640 South State StreetDover, Delaware 19901

 Most important, visit your dentist for an exam and a cleaning twice a year, or as often as your dentist recommends, because sometimes gum disease is invisible.
 If plaque is not removed every day by brushing and flossing, it hardens into tartar.
 Even if you think you’re doing a great job flossing, plaque can still remain in your mouth.
 Only a dental professional can remove the tartar and plaque that you may miss.

-For those with heart disease, the American Heart Association has some recommendations.
+For those with heart disease, the American Heart Association has some advice.
 First, establish and maintain a healthy mouth.
 Practice good oral hygiene and visit your dentist regularly.
 Second, make sure your dentist knows that you have a heart problem.
 Ask your provider whether you need a bacterial endocarditis wallet card.
-Third, carefully follow your health care provider’s and dentist’s instructions when they prescribe special medications such as antibiotics.
+Third, carefully follow your healthcare provider’s and dentist’s instructions when they prescribe special medicines such as antibiotics.